Travel in F-1 Status

 Travel Within the United States

-During your active F-1 program, if you will be traveling within the United States during the standard school week when classes are in session, please submit the In-Country Travel record through your Terra Dotta portal.
-This information is collected in case of a site visit to the MUSC campus from the Department of Homeland Security.
-The In-Country Travel Record is not required if you are traveling within the United States on the weekends or during official school breaks.
+During your active F-1 program, if you will be traveling within the United States during the standard school week when classes are in session, please submit the In Country Travel record through your Terra Dotta portal.
+This information is collected in case of a site visit to the MUSC campus from the U.S. Department of Homeland Security.
+The In Country Travel Record is not required if you are traveling within the U.S. on the weekends or during official school breaks.